 Collaborating with our client, we designed a new system to better meet customer needs

-After reviewing the market place and undertaking a competitive tender process, the Registry selected software company PDMS to design, develop and implement a new system.
+After reviewing the marketplace and undertaking a competitive tender process, the Registry selected PDMS to design, develop and implement a new system.

-Our team worked very closely with the Companies Registry team to understand what their requirements were for a new system.
-As part of this, consumers of the services, both in Government and in the private sector attended workshops to input how the system was designed and to ensure that it would meet their needs.
+Our team worked very closely with the Companies Registry team to understand what their requirements were.
+As part of this, consumers of the services, from both Government and the private sector, attended workshops to input into how the system was designed and to ensure that it would meet their needs.

 COREGSIS system is developed and successfully implemented to provide better access to information and improved customer services

 We built COREGSIS (Companies Registry Single Integrated System) moving processes online to help improve services to its stakeholders.
-Online services would radically improve the way Companies Registry provides services to its users primarily by making it easier to do business with the Registry – a key part of the Isle of Man Government’s Digital Strategy.
+Online services radically improved the way Companies Registry provides services to its users and made it easier to do business with the Registry – a key part of the Isle of Man Government’s Digital Strategy.